crowe32996/stock-market-buy-signals/README.md

 - Closing price > 10-day SMA: The current closing price is above the 10-day SMA, showing strength and confirming the recent positive momentum.

-The stock results are analyzed in buy_signal_result_analysis.ipynb, comparing how the stocks trended over different time horizons after the buy_signal field was marked "True" or "False".
-This use case looks specifically at three stocks (NVDA, MSFT, TSLA) to manage API request limits, but future iterations will include a larger number of stocks.
+Historical outcomes are analyzed in the Jupyter notebook buy_signal_result_analysis.ipynb.
+This version tracks three stocks (NVDA, MSFT, TSLA) to stay within free API limits.

 ---

 ## Stock Buy Signal Average Returns
-Early results show a sign of buy signals leading to larger average returns, for the 5-day time horizon and beyond:
+Early results show that buy signals are effective in realizing stronger average returns, particularly over 5+ day horizons.
 ![Average Return](screenshots/jupyter_buy_signals_avg_return.png)
 ---

 ## Architecture

-1. **EC2 Instance**: Hosts all services — Kafka, Airflow, PostgreSQL, and pipeline scripts — for a production-like cloud environment.
+1. **Dockerized Environment**: The entire stack (Airflow, Kafka, PostgreSQL, and pipeline scripts) runs inside Docker containers using Docker Compose for easy, consistent setup.
 2. **Kafka Producer**: Fetches daily stock data for a list of symbols from Alpha Vantage and publishes to a Kafka topic.
 3. **Kafka Consumer**: Reads stock data from Kafka, stores it in PostgreSQL, and computes technical indicators (SMA, RSI, MACD, buy signals).
 4. **PostgreSQL Database**: Stores raw stock data and calculated indicators for analysis and reporting.
-5. **Airflow DAG**: Orchestrates running producer, consumer, fetching results, and emailing reports.
+5. **Airflow DAG**: Orchestrates running the producer, consumer, fetching results, and emailing reports.
 6. **Email Notification**: Sends a daily report with stock data and computed signals.
-7. **Jupyter Notebook**: Analyzes historical stock prices after both buy_signal is marked True and False, to determine effectiveness of the assigned signals.
+7. **Jupyter Notebook**: Analyzes historical stock prices after both `buy_signal` True and False to determine the effectiveness of the signals.

 ---
 ## Screenshots